Chalapathi Rao

-Chalapathi Rao (8 May 1944 – 24 December 2022) was an Indian actor and producer known for comedy and villainous roles in Telugu cinema.
+Tammareddy Chalapathi Rao (8 May 1944 – 24 December 2022) was an Indian actor and producer known for comedy and villainous roles in Telugu cinema.
 He acted in different roles in more than 600 films.

 Personal life and death

 Rao hailed from Baliparru, Krishna district, Andhra Pradesh.
-His son Ravi Babu is an actor, director and producer in Tollywood.
+His son Ravi Babu is an actor, director and producer in Telugu cinema.

 Rao died from a heart attack on 24 December 2022, at the age of 78.